boazbk/tcs/lec_03_computation.md

 The NAND programing language is pretty "bare bones", but we can implement some "added features" on top of it.
 That is, we can show how we can implement those features using the underlying mechanisms of the language.
-For example, we do not even have a variable assignment operation, and the following is not a valid NAND code:
+For example, example  we can implement a variable assignment operation by transforming a code such as

 ```
 foo := bar
 ```

-However, we can easily transform a code of this form into the valid code:
+into the valid NAND code:

 ```
 notbar := bar    NAND bar
 foo    := notbar NAND notbar
 ```

-Thus in describing NAND programs we will allow ourselves to use this construct, with the understanding that in actual programs we will replace every line of the first form with the two lines of the second form.
+Thus in describing NAND programs we will allow ourselves to use the variable assignment operation, with the understanding that in actual programs we will replace every line of the first form with the two lines of the second form.

-In programming language parlance this is known as "syntactic sugar", since we are not changing the definition of the language, but merely introducing some convenient notational shortcuts.^[This concept is also known as "macros".
+In programming language parlance this is known as "syntactic sugar", since we are not changing the definition of the language, but merely introducing some convenient notational shortcuts.^[This concept is also known as "macros" and is sometimes implemented via a preprocessor.
 Some text editors also give programmers the ability to use such shortcuts via mechanisms of macro languages or text snippets.]
 We will use several such "syntactic sugar" constructs to make our descriptions of NAND programs shorter and simpler.
 However, these descriptions are  merely shorthand for the equivalent standard or "sugar free" NAND program that is obtained after removing the use of all these constructs.
 In particular, when we  say that a function $F$ has an $s$-line NAND program, we mean a standard NAND program, that does not use any syntactic sugar.